72nd/pydantic-xlsx/README.md

 print(loaded_company)
 ```

-_A word on the Config sub-class._ Inside the Employee model the `Config` sub-class sets two fairly common pydantic options when working with Excel files. `use_enum_values` represents enums as their values and not as a classpath without this option »Boss« would be represented as `function.boss` and »Worker« as `function.worker`.
+_A word on the Config sub-class:_ Inside the Employee model the `Config` sub-class sets two fairly common pydantic options when working with Excel files. `use_enum_values` represents enums as their values and not as a classpath without this option »Boss« would be represented as `function.boss` and »Worker« as `function.worker`.
 Using the enum value makes the spreadsheet more user-friendly.
 By setting `allow_population_by_field_name` to `True` you can define alternative column names by setting the `alias` property of a field.

+## Features

+- In-/Exporting structured data from/to Excel while benefiting from Pydantic's mature features like data validation.
+- The correct Excel number-format is applied according to the field's data type.
+It's also possible to customize the formatting for a specific field.
+- Define document wide fonts as well as alter the font for columns.
+- Enums columns provides the spreadsheet user with a drop-down menu showing all allowed values.
+- The data is referenced as a [Worksheet Table](https://support.microsoft.com/en-us/office/overview-of-excel-tables-7ab0bb7d-3a9e-4b56-a3c9-6c94334e492c) in the Xlsx document.
+Providing more information on the structure of the data and fast sorting per column.
+- Internal money field type which generates the correct Excel number-format.
+Some currencies (like Euro or US Dollar) are already defined others can be easily created.
+- The format for printing can be controlled withing pydantic_xlsx.

 ## Mapping/Composition